yugp2005/signalbroker-server/README.md

 - [ ] Add sample dbc files.
 - [ ] Re-enable test suite.
 - [ ] Make code (branch) runnable on mac where SocketCan is missing
-- [ ] Add inspirational video
+- [x] Add inspirational video
+- [ ] Parse signal meta data and fill in appropriate fields in the
+- [ ] Elixir module that dumps data to [InfluxDB](https://www.influxdata.com/), which can be visualize by [Grafana](https://grafana.com/).
+- [ ] Promote your .dbc and .ldf files

 # Help us improve!

-The singalbroker is in active development and would appreciate your feature suggestions or bug reports.
+The Signalbroker is in active development and would appreciate your feature suggestions or bug reports.
 File them as issues in this repository :)